dlhamilton/Bomb-Catcher/README.md

 **Orginal Game** - has the standard settings of a 4 x 4 grid with 3 active bombs at a time with a fuse length of 3 seconds.
 The countdown to start the game will be 3 seconds and game level will be 5.<br>
 ![game_settings_original_modal](assets/media/chrome_images/game_settings_modal.webp)

 **Custom game** - has a form where the user can set their own game settings.
-When the uses confirms the game is created with the chossen settings. <br>
+When the user confirms, the game is created with the chosen settings. <br>
 ![game_settings_custom_modal](assets/media/chrome_images/game_Settings_modal_custom.webp)

 **Navigation and Controls**<br>